 Most of all, I do it because words are beautiful.
 They ought to be appreciated.
 I believe they can uncover depths in us, timeless depths.
 Check back if you want to read my thoughts as I share them.
 I hope they will make you pause for one moment of your day.

-2 thoughts on “David Copperfield: Intro”
+2 responses to “David Copperfield: Intro”